apocalyptech/eschalon_utils/README.txt

 extension.
 As you make backups of the maps you're editing, be sure to back up that file as well.

-This was developed on Linux, and it uses Python, GTK+, and PyGTK/Glade to do its stuff.
+This was developed on Linux, and it uses Python, GTK+, and PyGTK to do its stuff.
 The application also runs perfectly fine on Windows (see the Windows section, below).
-I know that the required Python/GTK+/PyGTK packages are available on OSX, but I don't have easy access to that platform, so I'm not sure what needs to be done to package it up and get it running.
+I know that the required Python/GTK+ packages are supposed to be available on OSX, but I don't have easy access to that platform, so I'm not sure what needs to be done to package it up and get it running.
 If you're familiar with those kinds of things, let me know and I'll get going on it.

 One other note: Certainly let me know if you use this on other architectures (I'm just on x86) and see funky values through the GUI.
 I'm not sure if the